VCU sits at 100 regular-season Atlantic 10 victories — here are 10 of the most memorable

-VCU is now 100-44 in regular-season league action over the past nine seasons.
+VCU is 100-44 in regular-season league action during the past nine seasons.

-The Rams’ move to the Atlantic 10 was officially announced just over a year after the program’s run to the 2011 Final Four — a jump up in competition compared to the Colonial Athletic Association, VCU’s home for 17 years.
+The Rams’ move to the Atlantic 10 was announced slightly more than a year after the program’s run to the 2011 Final Four — a jump up in competition compared to the Colonial Athletic Association, VCU’s home for 17 years.

-"How much faith do you have in your ability to win?"
-VCU president Michael Rao posed on the move to the A-10 in a May 2012 news conference "My faith is very high.
-I believe that we will win and therefore we will be able to do well."’
+“How much faith do you have in your ability to win?”
+VCU President Michael Rao said of the move to the A-10 in a May 2012 news conference.
+“My faith is very high.
+I believe that we will win and therefore we will be able to do well.”’

 Only Dayton has more wins (101-44 heading into Sunday afternoon’s game) in regular-season A-10 play since VCU joined the fold.